shuai-xu/flink/docs/dev/table/sql.md

         <span class="label label-primary">Streaming</span>
       </td>
       <td>
         <p>The left semi-join is a joining similar to the natural join, and only returns the rows of the left table where it can find a match in the right table.
-SubQuery using <b>IN</b> and <b>EXISTS</b> will be converted to left semi-join.</p>
+Sub-queries using <b>IN</b> and <b>EXISTS</b> will be converted to left semi-joins.</p>
         <p><b>Note:</b> IN and EXISTS in conjunctive condition is supported.</p>
 {% highlight sql %}
 SELECT *
 FROM Orders WHERE Orders.productId IN
-(SELECT Product.id FROM Product) [AND Orders.ordertime IS NOT NULL]
+(SELECT Product.id FROM Product) AND Orders.ordertime IS NOT NULL

 SELECT *
 FROM Orders WHERE EXISTS
-(SELECT * FROM Product WHERE Orders.productId = Product.id) [AND Orders.ordertime IS NOT NULL]
+(SELECT * FROM Product WHERE Orders.productId = Product.id) AND Orders.ordertime IS NOT NULL
 {% endhighlight %}
       </td>
     </tr>